Christian-TUM-Makerspace/Tissue-Culture-Rotator_-_repair-and-OD_measuring/README.md

 The main purpose of this project is to repair a New Brunswick Scientific TC-7.
 It is a makerspace student project.

-Only the old electric motor of the ... is defective.
+Only the old electric motor of Tissue-Culture Rotator is defective.
 It is replaced by a stepper motor.

 For monitoring microbiological growth, a sensor for the oclusion density (OD) of the liquid in the test tubes is added.
 The data is sent to a nearby PC.

-The ...
-Drehscheibe usw. ... is rebuilt from scratch in order to allow the OD measurements.
+The wheel is rebuilt from scratch in order to allow the OD measurements.

 The project involves progamming, electronics, 3D CAD, 3D printing, Lasercutting and more.